Claudio-BF/hgmt_pet/README.md

 - **Algorithms:**
 PCA is used to split the hits from an annihilation into two Compton chains.
-A deep sets neural network is used to select the first scatter from each compton chain to generate a measurement, achieving greater accuracy than naive algorithms.
+A deep sets neural network is used to select the first scatter from each Compton chain to generate a measurement, achieving greater accuracy than naive algorithms.
 Finally, an expectation maximization algorithm is used to refine and generate the image.

 - **Fast:**